aaronschmaltz/portfolio/guides/google-drawings.md

 Move each of the four sides (black borders) so that they snap to the side of the canvas (a blue line with cross marks will appear, indicating that the cropping of the image is in alignment with the edge of the canvas).

-**Note:** If the original size of your image drastically exceeds that of your canvas size, it may help to crop the image in smaller, incremental amounts gradually.
+**Note:** If the original size of your image drastically exceeds that of your canvas size, it may help to crop the image in smaller, incremental amounts.

 <img src="https://github.com/aaronschmaltz/portfolio/blob/main/guides/images/google-drawings-crop.png" width=75% height=75%>